mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-unskillful/discussion-of-the-defilements/discussion-of-the-defilements-in-themselves/discussion-of-sensuality/discussion-of-objections-to-the-doctrine-of-sensuality/whether-widespread-approval-of-sensuality-undermines-the-claim-that-it-causes-stress-and-suffering.md

 ---
-Question: Whether wisdom has degrees?
+Question: Whether widespread approval of sensuality undermines the claim that it causes stress and suffering?
-Category: Paññā
+Category: Kāma
 Sutta References:
 Tags:
 Date Entered: 12-30-25